 REMS $20K enrollment and $5K quarterly fees

 (Shameless plug: if you are a manufacturer looking to get more favorable terms with wholesalers, please reach out – we can help!).

 Branded and Specialty Drugs

 Things change a little bit for branded (patented) and specialty products.
 For these products, the brand companies retain better control of their supply chain and pay much less on a percentage basis (also likely due to the cost of the product to start with).
-Additionally, by circumventing the Big 3, specialty drug manufacturer can reduce their total fees to 3.5% to 6%, which directly benefits their bottom line.
+Additionally, by circumventing the Big 3, specialty drug manufacturers can reduce their total fees to 3.5% to 6%, which directly benefits their bottom line.